Post: Conventional Commits

 - Breaking Changes should start with the word

-followed by space or two newlines.
-Optionally they may be emphasised by appending a!
+BREAKING CHANGES:followed by space or two newlines.
+Optionally they may be emphasised by appending a!after the type and scope.

 Footers are written using the format: